 Up to 1 mL of plasma or serum can be added to certain cocktails to allow reproducible counting.
 For this method, Ultima Gold is recommended.
-In addition, Ultima-Flo[TM] M is also suitable, but its use results in lower 3H efficiency.
 With these cocktails, it is possible to add up to 1 mL of either ethanol or IPA per 10 mL cocktail, to suppress the appearance of the protein precipitate.
 With difficult samples such as plasma and serum from smaller animals, it may not be possible to completely suppress the appearance of the protein precipitate.
 In this case, the only solution is to complete counting within 24 hours of sample preparation.